(Note: This entire paper

 3) Added better illustrations to the various pages.)

-This paper is an attempt to model the geologic history of
+This paper is an attempt to model the geologic

 the Colorado River and its tributaries starting with the Late